GuillaumeGermain/NLP/README.md

 TOTAL CPU TIME: 5752.77
 ```

 The result is very interesting.
-Most classifiers fit actually very well, some even around 99.5% or 100% (random forest with 500 trees without scaling in this case).
+Most classifiers fit actually very well, specially Random forest, 500 trees, no scaling has 100% accuracy.
+Logistic regression is 99.5% accurate on the training set.
-Basically they ALL strongly overfit.
-Their accuracy on the test set is significantly lower, which is definitively overfitting.
+But most accuracies drop 13-25% on the test set.
+This is significantly lower and definitively overfitting.

+So basically they ALL overfit.
+They also contain mechanisms to contain overfitting, as the sklearn documentation showed.
+For instance, logistic regression applies L2 regularisation by default.
+L1 is also available.

+We have low bias very good, but variance is a problem.
-One new question here, is how to add regularisation to prevent this.
+One new question here now, is how to increase this regularisation.
 Early stopping seems to be part of the settings of each classifier (limit fitting to a specific number of iterations).
 Here regularisation options have to be checked for each classifier technique.
-For neural networks, it'd pretty easy: add L1 or L2 regularisation or dropout.

-# Conclusions
+# Phase 4 Conclusions
 * Overall it's difficult to know in advance which algorithm will perform best.
 * Logistic regression is a good bet but some others might be suddenly better for a specific dataset/problem to solve.
 * Testing on smaller datasets is a good way to sort out the most promising ones.